enigmaSpy/enigmaSpy/README.md

 # Aloha!
-## My name is Kamil and I am a novice web developer👨‍💻.
+## My name is Kamil and I am a novice Front-End developer👨‍💻.

 ### So far I have only mastered the basics of:
 - HTML: